CPD Ref: C-107674

 Domains: Clinical practice, Communication

-The second part of the glaucoma programme reviews the anatomy of the normal eye and the pathophysiology in the development of glaucoma.
-It also covers the current thoughts on the causes of glaucoma and the various risk factors for the different types.
+The second part of the glaucoma series reviews normal eye anatomy and the pathophysiological changes involved in the development of glaucoma.
+It also explores current theories on the causes of glaucoma and examines the risk factors associated with its different types.

 Topics: Glaucoma, NICE, SIGN, POAG, COAG, CAG, Congenital, Ocular hypertension, Prevalence, Risk, Corneal thickness, IOP.